welcomehelpde/shiftplanaas/README.md

 # Shiftplanaas

 ## Idea
-as simple as doodle at it's simplest different from doodle: for shifts goal is to spread evenly, not to agree on one date + time a bit like creating a meeting in a apple calendar, or outlook
+* As simple as doodle at it's simplest.
+* Different from doodle: for shifts goal is to spread evenly, not to agree on one date + time.
+* A bit like creating a meeting in a apple calendar, or outlook; very calendar centric

-no login
+* no login
-no personal data
+* no personal data

 ## Workflow / Lifecycle